Counselling can help you sort out different types of problems you may face when you have cancer.

 We know from research that counselling can help some people overcome the depression and anxiety that cancer can cause.

-There’s also evidence that certain methods of counselling can help people deal with phobias about having cancer treatments.
+There’s also evidence that certain methods of counselling with phobias about having cancer treatments.
 These phobias include:

 - fear of having injections